Sameer-13/Bus-Station-RFID-Tracker/README.md

 1. **Mobile Application**: A Flutter app that displays a map with the status of each bus station, updating in real-time.
 2. **ESP32 RFID Stations**: Physical stations with ESP32 microcontrollers and RFID readers that detect when cards are scanned.

-Data is synchronized through Firebase Realtime Database, allowing for instant updates between the hardware stations and the mobile app.
+Data is synchronised through Firebase Realtime Database, allowing for instant updates between the hardware stations and the mobile app.

 ## Application Overveiw: